 8. Drill a 1/4" hole at each mark on the track and remove the burrs with a 1/4" step drill bit.

 9. Gaps between the tracks will not affect the operation of the door.
-However, if you want the tracks perfectly aligned, follow these instructions to trim the end of the tracks. (to skip to the required procedure, click here).
+However, if you want to improve the alignment, you will need to trim the bottom of the track that connects to the lower vertical track.

-10. Trace the high lift plate onto the bottom of the track with a marker.
+10. One way is to trim the bottoms of the tracks about five degrees.
+Another way is to trace the high lift plate onto the bottom of the track with a marker.

 12. Use a level to extend the second line and to confirm that it is parallel to the first line.